deestan/asswords/README.txt

 Incorrectly applied cryptography is doubly evil, because in addition to being useless, it provides a false sense of security.

-While I have made an earnest effory at making this tool secure, I have not yet done a significant analysis of the cryptography techniques used, which makes the tool UNSAFE.
+While I have made an earnest effort at making this tool secure, I have not yet done a significant analysis of the cryptography techniques used, which makes the tool UNSAFE.
 ========================================================================